 After appearing on "The Tonight Show," I talked less and less about winning the National Spelling Bee.
 I would occasionally get ribbed for it at school (or asked to spell an off-color word or two), but generally, it was less of a bother to let it fade into the background.
 I barely told anybody about it in college.
 In fact, a schoolmate only found out after finding my name listed as a spelling bee champion in an old copy of the World Almanac.

 When I watch the telecasts of the National Spelling Bee today, I'm impressed at the increasing level of competition that the kids bring to the bee each year.
-I won the over 25 years ago, but today, I'm not sure I could break out of the top 50.
+I won the more than 25 years ago, but today, I'm not sure I could break out of the top 50.

 One of these days, a kid will memorize every single word in Webster's Third New International, and the judges may be forced to coin new words on the spot to declare a champion.
 Until then, I'm not only astounded by the quality of competition, but also uplifted by the spirit of fair play and mutual support that the spellers display to each other.

-Tonight one competitor will be crowned the 2013 National Spelling Bee victor and embark on a similar journey to the one I did 27 years ago.
+When a competitor is crowned the National Spelling Bee victor this year, the champion will embark on a similar journey to the one I took nearly 30 years ago.
 If I could impart any wisdom to the winner, it would be this: Life doesn't begin or end with the spelling bee.
 It just gives you some wonderful tales to tell along the way.